 Is there wireless access anywhere?

-Yes, there is wireless access at Hamars Ness ferry terminal and all other SIC ferry terminals throughout Shetland.
-Information is available on the electronic notice board, the network is called SICguest.
+Yes, there is wireless access at Hamars Ness ferry terminal and all other SIC ferry terminals throughout Shetland; the network is called SICguest.
 Free wireless access is also available at Fetlar Hall, Fetlar Cafe and Fetlar Interpretive Centre

 What events are on in Fetlar?

 There are several regular events on in Fetlar each year as well as occasional ones.
-For the latest information see what's on page.
+For the latest information see the Events page.

 Do you speak Gaelic?